Farid-Karimi/Root-Finder/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed in the `requirements.txt` file.
-3. Launch the application using your preferred Python IDE or by running the main script.
+3. Launch the application using your preferred Python IDE or by running the main script (pycharm is advised).
 4. Start using the application by following the instructions provided above.

-## Installation

-To use the Rootfinding Application, follow these simple steps:

-1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Launch the application using your preferred Python IDE or by running the main script.
-4. Enjoy exploring and utilizing the various root finding methods provided!

 ## Conclusion

 The Rootfinding Application simplifies the process of finding roots of mathematical functions by providing a user-friendly interface and implementing various numerical analysis methods.
-For future enhancements, the application could incorporate modified versions of the already implemented methods i.e. i struggled to implement the improved version of newton method for double roots so that could be a great start to improve the application.
+For future enhancements, the application could incorporate modified versions of the already implemented methods i.e. i struggled to implement the improved version of newton method for double roots so that could be a great starting point to improve the application.